zqian50/apcsa_material/classwork/partition/partition.md

 ## Partition

-### Whe does your method end, swap the pivot to the correct position and return this position?
+When does your method end, swap the pivot to the correct position and return this position?

 ### Test your method